carlosdeveloper10/PDOConnection/README.md

 ### Connection parameters

-You must indicate where is the file `connectionparameters.json` and the file is must configured, on the contrary, the connection fail.
+You must indicate where is the file `connectionparameters.json` and the file must be configured, on the contrary, the connection will not run.

-File configuration:
+File setup:
 ```json
 {
     "dbms": "your_dbms",